In C++, a vector is a collection that implements a dynamic size array (meaning it adjusts its size automatically as needed).

 }

-This example uses a for loop to filter even elements from a vector:
+This example uses a for loop to filter the even elements of a vector:

 #include <vector>